amzn/style-dictionary/docs/formats.md

 ### scss/map-deep

-Creates a SCSS file with a deep map based on the style dictionary
+Creates a SCSS file with a deep map based on the style dictionary.

+Name the map by adding a 'mapName' attribute on the file object in your config.

 **Example**
 ```scss